LUCHER4321/chrono-phylo-tree/README.md

-# PhyloTree Documentation
+# ChronoPhyloTree Documentation

 ## Overview

-The **Phylo Tree** is a React-based application designed to visualize and manage phylogenetic trees.
-Phylogenetic trees are diagrams that represent evolutionary relationships among species, where each node represents a species, and branches represent the evolutionary lineage.
+The **ChronoPhyloTree** is a JavaScript/TypeScript library designed to visualize and manage phylogenetic trees.
+Phylogenetic trees are diagrams that represent evolutionary relationships among species, where each node represents a species, and branches represent the evolutionary lineage, it can also be used in speculative evolution projects.

 This documentation provides a detailed explanation of the core components and classes used in the application, including the `Species` class, which represents individual species in the tree, and the `PhTree` and `Menu` components, which handle the visualization and user interaction with the tree.